sergey-dryabzhinsky/dedupsqlfs/README.md

 ## Dependencies

-DedupSQLfs was developed using Python 3.2, it also work with newer versions.
+DedupSQLfs was developed using Python 3.4, it also work with newer versions.
+Python 3.8 or 3.9 is recommended.
 - It definitely doesn't work with Python 2.
 - It requires the [Python llFUSE binding](http://www.rath.org/llfuse-docs/example.html)
 - in addition to several Python standard libraries like [sqlite3](http://docs.python.org/library/sqlite3.html), [hashlib](http://docs.python.org/library/hashlib.html).